Individuals and interactions over processes and tools

 Reproducible results are required and therefore we version everything: data, low-level hardware and software configurations, and the code and configuration specific to each tool in the toolchain.

 We believe it is important to minimize the cost for analytic team members to experiment by giving them easy to create, isolated, safe, and disposable technical environments that reflect their production environment.

 We believe that continuous attention to technical excellence and good design enhances agility; likewise simplicity--the art of maximizing the amount of work not done--is essential.

 Analytic pipelines are analogous to lean manufacturing lines.
 We believe a fundamental concept of DataOps is a focus on process-thinking aimed at achieving continuous efficiencies in the manufacture of analytic insight.

-Analytic pipelines should be built with a foundation capable of automated detection of abnormalities (jidoka) in code, configuration, and data, and should provide continuous feedback to operators for error avoidance (poka yoke).
+Analytic pipelines should be built with a foundation capable of automated detection of abnormalities and security issues (jidoka) in code, configuration, and data, and should provide continuous feedback to operators for error avoidance (poka yoke).

-Our goal is to have performance and quality measures that are monitored continuously to detect unexpected variation and generate operational statistics.
+Our goal is to have performance, security and quality measures that are monitored continuously to detect unexpected variation and generate operational statistics.